bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

   AZURE_CLI_CA_PATH: "/usr/local/lib/python3.6/site-packages/certifi/cacert.pem"
 ```

-in our existing Task fo AzureSTack, we repace the parameters in the params section with
+in our existing Task fo AzureSTack, we replace the parameters in the params section with

 ```yml
 params: